 - Describe Hagar's faith as compared to Sarai's?
 What can we learn from this?

-- What was at the core of God giving Abraham a new name?
+- What was at the core of God giving Abram a new name?

 - What is represented by requiring Abraham and his descendent to be circumcised?

 - How can you use this lesson to grow spiritually and help others come into a relationship with Jesus?